Sauru00/tweet-trend-new/README.md

-# Ttrend application -for devops
+# Ttrend application -for devops and sre

 This is a small applicaiton which contains main and test folders.
 Main contains application code.